Prevost

 Reduced aftertreatment maintenance expenses

-No more DEF purchases, NOx sensor failures, or frequent DPF cleanings and regens.
+No more DEF purchases, no more NOx Sensor failures, no more DPF cleaning and regens.

 Fewer roadside service interruptions

-Emissions faults, derates, and limp mode events are removed, keeping coaches on schedule.
+Keeping coaches on schedule means emissions faults, derates, and limp mode events are all eliminated.

 Greater operational predictability